Zombie processes are a common problem in Linux systems that can cause performance issues and even sometimes system crashes.

 However, killing a parent can affect all its child processes.
 Hence, we should exercise extra caution and must identify the impact before killing a parent process.

 I hope you enjoyed reading this, and I'm curious to hear if this tutorial helped you.
-Please let me know your thoughts below in the comments.
-Don't forget to subscribe to my newsletter to avoid missing my upcoming blog posts.
+Please let me know your thoughts or opinions below in the comments section.

-You can also find me here LinkedIn • Twitter • GitHub or Medium
+You can have more of my content by following me on LinkedIn • GitHub or Medium

 Wrap up

+In conclusion, zombie processes can be a nuisance on Linux systems, but they can be cleaned up using various methods.
 Manually sending the SIGCHLD signal to the parent process can often do the job, but if that fails, killing the parent process may be necessary.

+However, it's important to exercise caution when killing a parent process, as it can impact all its child processes.
 By understanding what zombie processes are and how to identify and clean them up, Linux administrators can keep their systems running smoothly.